• ER Wait Times

 When using any of the following positions, use one hand to hold the base of your baby’s head.
 The palm of your hand should support the baby’s neck and upper back, with your thumb and index finger on either side resting under each ear.
 If you place your hand or fingers higher up on the back of the baby’s head, you will trigger a newborn reflex that encourages your baby to turn toward the direction of the touch of your fingers and away from your breast.
 For the same reason, try not to touch your baby’s face while nursing.
 If you touch your baby’s cheek, for example, the baby will turn to the side where she or he was touched rather than stay focused on the nipple.
 In addition, position the baby so that the baby’s ear, shoulder and hip are in a straight line.
 This allows the baby to lie comfortably and not turn or twist to reach the breast.

-Let us help you find the right doctor for you
+Find the right doctor for you

 Newton-Wellesley Hospital